 Build An Emergency Fund As Fast As Possible!

-Finding money during an emergency can be very difficult if you fail to plan, so start to build your emergency fund in the event of the loss of a job, a debilitating illness or a major expense.
+Finding money during an emergency can be very difficult if you fail to plan, so start to build your emergency fund in the event of job loss.

 Establish emergency savings in both good times and bad.

 The chance is very good that you will be called upon to put out a sum of money on the spot, and when you least expect it.